-If you like to whirlpool your boil with a mixing paddle, you’re best off choosing lateral dip tubes, as they’ll prevent central hop residue and hot and cold break from hitching a ride with your wort.
+If you like to whirlpool your boil with a mixing paddle (Amazon), you’re best off choosing lateral dip tubes, as they’ll prevent central hop residue and hot and cold break from hitching a ride with your wort.

 For fancy brew kettles with false bottoms or hops filters, central dip tubes are the wisest option as they can siphon the wort directly from beneath the filtration device without taking on any unwanted guests.

-Do bear in mind that even the good filters let particulate matter slip through the cracks at times, so if you choose a kettle with a central dip tube, it’s a good idea to galvanize the filtration system with a hop spider.
+Do bear in mind that even the good filters let particulate matter slip through the cracks at times, so if you choose a kettle with a central dip tube, it’s a good idea to galvanize the filtration system with a hop spider (Amazon).

 Faster Than Fire - Induction-Ready Brew Kettles